andrescrca/GoogleEmailService/README.md

-# GoogleEmailService
 Google Email Service Application
 This is a simple console application that demonstrates how to use the GoogleEmailService class to send emails using the Gmail API.

 Prerequisites
 Before running the application, make sure you have completed the following steps:

+Create a Google Cloud Platform (GCP) project and enable the Gmail API for the project.
+Create a service account within your GCP project and generate a credentials file in JSON format.
-Download the credentials file from the Google Developers Console.
-Save it as Credentials-email.json in the Providers directory of the application.
+Save the credentials file as Credentials-email.json in the Providers directory of the application.
+Configure the appropriate access and permissions for the service account to send emails on behalf of your desired sender address.
 Replace the placeholder email addresses in the senderEmail and recipientEmail variables with the appropriate email addresses.
 Installation
 Clone the repository or download the source code files.